NorthIsUp/cgiturl/README.md

-# What is CGitUrl?
+# What is CGiturl?

-It's a tool that allows you to pack Git repository data into single url.
+It's a tool that allows you to pack Git repository data into single URL.
 For example:

 ```
 % cgiturl https://github.com/zdharma/giturl -r devel -p lib/coding_functions.cpp